InformaticsMatters/trigger-ci-action/README.md

 (`refs/heads/dev-branch`) of the repository `informaticsmatters/squonk`.
 The workflow name being executed is `build main`.

-Every trigger needs a user (and user token) that can activate the remote CI process, illustrated here using secrets available to the triggering repository.
+>   Every trigger needs a user (and user token) that can activate the remote CI
+    process, illustrated here using secrets available to the triggering repository's workflow.

 ```yaml
 - name: Trigger squonk